KyberNetwork/developer-portal/docs/widget-swift.md

 config.youAreAboutToPay = "You are going to buy"
 ```

-The string *You are about to pay* should be changed to *You are going to buy*
+The string "*You are about to pay*" should be changed to "*You are going to buy*"

 ### Create your own UIs